canonical/phone-docs/en/apps/qml/tutorials-writing-qml-acceptance-tests.md

 ---
-title: "QML tutorials - writing QML acceptance tests"
+title: "Tutorials - writing QML acceptance tests"
 ---

-# Writing QML acceptance tests
+# Tutorials - writing QML acceptance tests

 In this tutorial you will learn how to write an autopilot test to strengthen the quality of your Ubuntu QML application.
 It builds upon the Currency